Microsoft Negotiations

 Knowledgeable procurement teams exploit a few leverage points when finalizing M365 E3/E5 deals:

 • Flexible Mix and Adjustments: Ensure your agreement allows swapping licenses (upgrading/downgrading between E3/E5) during the term.
-Microsoft may resist downgrades mid-term, but you can negotiate provisions like the ability to reduce a certain percentage of licenses at renewal or the right to some E5 -> E3 readjustment if usage changes.
+Microsoft may resist downgrades in the mid-term, but you can negotiate provisions such as the ability to reduce a certain percentage of licenses at renewal or the right to some E5-to-E3 readjustment if usage changes.
 This safety valve prevents you from being stuck overpaying if your needs shift.

 Read Microsoft 365 Add-ons: Security & Compliance Licensing.